AmanyAbdelhalim/Boston-Housing-Prices/README.md

-#This projet is part of the:
+# This projet is part of the:
 # Machine Learning Engineer Nanodegree
-# Model Evaluation and Validation

 ## Project: Predicting Boston Housing Prices

 ### Goal of the Project